 These Orders are necessary where you have a Financial Order but your ex fails to comply with the terms.
 Usually costs can be claimed under these types of Orders due to the fact that you have been forced to attend Court by your ex’s conduct.

 If a Maintenance Order is in place and you want to amend it, you need to apply for a Variation of Maintenance Order.
 Either person can make this application, regardless of whether you pay maintenance or you receive it.
 You can ask for the amount or the duration of payments to be altered but you must have a very good reason.
 Our Divorce Solicitors can help you assess your case as to whether it will be successful.

-Non-Molestation Orders are used when there is domestic abuse or a threat of it.
+A Non Molestation Order are used when there is domestic violence or a threat of it.
 They are not just limited to divorce situations and can be used against family members or co-habitees/unmarried couples.
 They prevent a person from using or threatening violence or verbal abuse towards you and your child, and from pestering, harassing and intimidating you.

-Occupation Orders are also used to exclude someone from your property when there is domestic abuse or a threat of it.
+An Occupation Order is also used to exclude someone from your property when there is domestic violence or a threat of it.
 Again, they are not just limited to divorcing couples and can be used against co-habitees/unmarried couples if they have a financial interest in the property.
 These Orders outline who can and cannot live or “occupy” your family home.